-Optimal Drug Sequencing in Metastatic Castration-Resistant Prostate Cancer (mCRPC) - Evan Yu
+Optimal Treatment Sequencing in Metastatic Castration-Resistant Prostate Cancer (mCRPC) - Evan Yu

 May 5, 2020

 Evan Yu, MD, Medical oncologist, treats prostate, bladder, and testicular cancer, and is passionate about providing a personalized medical approach to a selection of novel therapies, as well as understanding the biologic mechanism of drug sensitivity and resistance.
 Professor, Department of Medical Oncology, University of Washington School of Medicine and Assistant Fellowship Director, Hematology and Oncology Fellowship Training Program, University of Washington and Fred Hutchinson Cancer Research Center.